- 3 minutes to read

 With Nodinite, you can protect sensitive data such as passwords and secrets.
 Nodinite encrypts and can mask Context Properties in all Nodinite Log Events, providing a level of security that surpasses BizTalk Server's capabilities.

-Nodinite has secure storage of Context Properties.
+Nodinite offers secure storage for Context Properties.

-Rest assured, Nodinite has your back.
-With robust support to mask the value from Context Properties, it ensures your data remains secure.
-Nodinite simplifies data management, making it easy to get data from either Log Agents (usually plug-and-play) or Custom Logging, potentially using the Nodinite Log API.
+Nodinite simplifies data management, making it easy to collect data from Log Agents (usually plug-and-play) or Custom Logging, including the Nodinite Log API.

-With Nodinite, you have the power to mask a value for a named Context property.
-You can configure the 'ProtectedContextValuesSystem Parameter.
-This parameter allows you to specify which Context Properties should be protected and how they should be masked.
+With Nodinite, you have the power to mask values for named Context Properties by configuring the 'ProtectedContextValues' System Parameter.
+This parameter lets you specify which Context Properties should be protected and how they should be masked, ensuring compliance and peace of mind.

 graph LR subgraph "Nodinite" roNodinite(fal:fa-user-secret Protect Context Properties) end subgraph "Log Events" ro1(fal:fa-globe HTTP Headers) ro2(BizTalk Context Properties) ro3(MuleSoft Business Events) ro4(Azure Logic Apps Tracked Properties) ro5(...) end roNodinite -.- ro1 roNodinite -.- ro2 roNodinite -.- ro3 roNodinite -.- ro4 roNodinite -.- ro5